 Here’s a familiar scenario - you’re meeting a few friends in town for dinner and drinks, but haven’t a bloody clue where to go.
-Throw in one of the most confusing street systems, a plethora of choices, high expectations, and tons of Soho restaurants that don’t take bookings, what should be an awesome night can become frustrating very quickly.
-That’s where we come in - here’s where to go and what to order.
+Throw in one of London’s most confusing street systems, a plethora of choices, high expectations, and tons of Soho restaurants that don’t take bookings, and what should be an awesome night can become frustrating very quickly.
+That’s where we come in.
+Here’s where to go and what to order.

 Darjeeling Express is an Indian restaurant that feels a bit like eating in someone’s home.
 And that’s not by accident: the owner ran supper clubs before opening this restaurant, and the kitchen is staffed by a crew of former home cooks.
 Incredible home cooks, too.
 You’ll eat excellent bowls of methi chicken curry and chargrilled prawns.

 Casita Andina is from the same people as Andina, and it too serves modern takes on Peruvian dishes.
 It’s a really tasty, and kinda healthy, restaurant that fits for almost anything.
 A real casual, no brainer kind of place.
 Come for a couple of cocktails and stay for an entire meal.
 You won’t be disappointed.